Teresa Young’s Published Sheet Music

 Teresa Young's music reader cheat sheet

-Teresa’s growing collection of published sheet music includes a wide range of genres and skill levels.
+Teresa’s growing collection of published sheet music includes an ever-widening range of genres and skill levels.

-Be sure to check back here for more of Teresa Young’s downloadable sheet music published regularly.
+So be sure to check back here for more downloadable sheet music published regularly.

 Or get in touch!

-Also, if you’re looking for a favorite piece to interpret and not finding an existing version that feels right for you, get in touch with Teresa here to request a custom arrangement.
+If you’re looking for a favorite piece to interpret and not finding an existing version that feels right, get in touch with Teresa here to request a custom arrangement.

 Music is life itself.